MoonBaseDAO/Dao-Dashboard/README.md

 The contract is located in under the ***contract/assembly*** folders, after editing the contract you can run

     yarn build-contract
-    # or
-    npm run build-contract

 in order to build the contract and get the ***.wasm*** file , if you want to build and deploy the contract at the same time, you can run

     yarn deploy-contract
-    # or
-    npm run deploy-contract

 This will create a test account and deploy the contract into it.

 after the contract is deployed, it is necessary to run the following command in the terminal in order to be able to run the contract